Here's how the government wants to disaster-proof your home

 The codes ensure, for example, that roofs can withstand hurricane-force winds, that construction materials are resistant to flood damage and that insulation helps reduce heating and cooling costs, officials said.

+It’s a “no-brainer” to make new houses and buildings more energy efficient as a means of reducing climate change impacts, said Wendell Porter, professor emeritus of building professions at the University of Florida.
+But location is what really matters, he said.

-Education will be a key element.
+Likewise, officials said, education will be a key element of the modernized building codes.
 A FEMA analysis found that only 35% of cities, counties and towns across the country have updated hazard-resistant building codes.
-Cost is a factor: Construction and renovation designed for disaster-resiliency can be more expensive.
+Cost is a factor: Construction and renovation designed for disaster resiliency can be more expensive.
 But the estimated savings for typical households in utility bills alone could be about $162 per year, officials projected.

 And on a larger scale, communities that have adopted modern building codes are already saving an estimated $1.6 billion a year in avoided damage from major disasters, officials said.
 That equates to a cumulative $132 billion through 2040 that won’t have to be spent on disaster recovery.